 Although the wooden pillars have no capitals the pillars are attached to the roof with elaborate wooden brackets (斗栱 dǒu gǒng).
 These dougongs became more elaborate over the centuries and they can be used to date a building.
 The bracket arm length was a standard proportion of the whole building and all the timbers were cut on multiples of this unit size.
 High status buildings used pillars made from 楠木 nán mù wood - a tough straight conifer from southern China.
 The interior and exteriors walls are not structurally important or load bearing, it is the pillars that take all the weight of the roof.

 The traditional roof is constructed by laying diminishing lengths of roof timbers fixed on top of each other with purlins at the ends.
 The whole roof rested on a series of orthogonal timbers that ran between the evenly spaced pillars.
 The timber was jointed rather than nailed together.
 A cantilever arrangement was used to support over-hanging eaves.
-The whole roof was covered with alternating lines of concave and convex terracotta tiles, although in earlier days rural areas used thatch.
+The whole roof was covered with alternating layers of concave and convex terracotta tiles, although in earlier days rural areas used thatch.
 The ceiling beneath could be flat or vaulted.
 In the design of roofs there is a key division between northern and southern China.
 In the north, roofs have to cope with a heavy burden of snow while in the south more shade is needed so southern roofs are more curved and elaborate.
 These roofs may have the eaves so curved that the corners point upwards (flying eaves) and reach the same height as the top of the roof.
 It is likely that roofs in Burma and Thailand influenced this style.